Skip to main content

 The VobizFrameSerializer handles all base64 decoding, µ-law ↔ PCM conversion, and Vobiz-specific JSON message framing automatically - so your pipeline receives clean audio frames with no manual conversion code.

-Built-In VAD
+Built-in VAD

 Direct Python + Vobiz